Oil well: Planning

-When the well path is identified, a team of geoscientists and engineers will develop a set of presumed properties of the subsurface that will be drilled through to reach the target.
-These properties include pore pressure, fracture gradient, wellbore stability, porosity, permeability, lithology, faults, and clay content.
-This set of assumptions is used by a well engineering team to perform the casing design and completion design for the well, and then detailed planning, where, for example, the drill bits are selected, a BHA is designed, the drilling fluid is selected, and step-by-step procedures are written to provide instruction for executing the well in a safe and cost-efficient manner.
+When the well path is identified, a team of geoscientists and engineers will develop a set of presumed characteristics of the subsurface path that will be drilled through to reach the target.
+These properties may include lithology pore pressure, fracture gradient, wellbore stability, porosity and permeability.
+These assumptions are used by a well engineering team designing the casing and completion programs for the well.
+Also considered in the detailed planning are selection of the drill bits, bottom hole assembly, and the drilling fluid.
+Step-by-step procedures are written to provide guidelines for executing the well in a safe and cost-efficient manner.